bernardoor/The-Match-Routing-Problem/README.md

 While minimizing:
             - The Time difference between the last watched and first match watched (objective 1) and
             - Total travel time (objective 2)

+It also creates a map using route and directions API (https://rapidapi.com/geoapify-gmbh-geoapify/api/route-and-directions)